kboubakri/particle_filter/README.md

 ![render](Render.png)

-Here we can see the static landmarks represented by orange dots, the ground truth (ideal trajectory of the robot) in orange and the dead reckoning trajectory (real trajectory with actuators'noise) in green.
+Here we can see the static landmarks represented by orange dots, the ground truth (ideal trajectory of the robot) in red and the dead reckoning trajectory (real trajectory with actuators'noise) in green.

-Around the position of the robot, represented by a cross, we can see several grey points which are the particule at the current timeframe.
+Around the position of the robot, represented by a cross, we can see several grey points which are the particules at the current timeframe.
 It is not always easy to distinguish the robot position of the particles as they are often overlapping.

 ## Quickstart